 Crop depredation by elk on this unit has been minor during the past 5 years and typically occurs during the spring months.
 The one exception, a chronic summer alfalfa depredation problem, was resolved by permanently fencing the property.
-Given the current conditions, associated land use factors, and concern for potential competition with a struggling deer population, no changes to the elk population objective are being proposed at this time
+Given the current conditions, associated land use factors, and concern for potential competition with a struggling deer population, the elk population objective cannot be raised at this time

-Several habitat improvement projects that will benefit elk have been completed or are planned by federal agencies, UDWR, and private landowners.
+Several habitat improvement projects that will benefit elk have been completed or are planned by federal agencies, UDWR, and private landowners (see Appendix I).
 These projects should allow elk numbers to be maintained at the population objective without creating conflicts with other land uses.